Out of Plain Sight: Release

 Out of Plain Sight premiered at the Doc NYC on November 16, 2024, in the Investigation section.
 It was screened at the 40th Santa Barbara International Film Festival on February 7, 2025.

 The film also featured in Special Screening – Opening Night at the 31st Slamdance Film Festival on February 20, 2025 in the Spotlight Features.

 It closed the Environmental Film Festival in the Nation's Capital, held in Washington, D.C., on March 29, 2025.

-The film has screened at the Cleveland International Film Festival, the Miami Film Festival, the International Wildlife Film Festival, the San Diego Asian Film Festival, the Mendocino Film Festival, the Berkshire International Film Festival, Woods Hole Film Festival, Flickers' Rhode Island International Film Festival, the Jackson Wild Media Awards, the Santa Cruz Film Festival, Heartland International Film Festival, Newport Beach Film Festival, Coast Film Festival, and special screenings at the Roxie Theater in San Francisco presented with the The Redford Center and the National Academy of Sciences in Washington, D.C.
+The film has screened at the Cleveland International Film Festival, the Miami Film Festival, the International Wildlife Film Festival, the San Diego Asian Film Festival, the Mendocino Film Festival, the Berkshire International Film Festival, Woods Hole Film Festival, Flickers' Rhode Island International Film Festival, the Jackson Wild Media Awards, the Santa Cruz Film Festival, Heartland International Film Festival, Newport Beach Film Festival, Coast Film Festival, and special screenings at the Roxie Theater in San Francisco presented with The Redford Center and the National Academy of Sciences in Washington, D.C.

+The film played for one week at the Laemmle Theaters in North Hollywood, with guest Q&A moderation by The Envelopes Matt Brennan, documentary filmmaker Clay Tweel, and Academy Award Winner Wally Pfister.

 Reception

+Robert Abele for the Los Angeles Times called the film "earthshaking filmmaking" and "propulsive."

+Claudia Puig for NPR's FilmWeek said that the film "comes together like a thriller and hits like a gut punch."

 Steve Kopian writing on Unseen Films described the film as "One of the best films of DOC NYC and of 2024".

 Andy Howell, writing for Film Threat, said the film "dramatically illustrates both the importance and process of science and journalism, at a time when both are under attack."

 Louisa Moore, writing for Screen Zealots, said the film is "one of the most chilling and vital environmental documentaries in recent memory."

 Tina Kakadelis, writing for Beyond the Cineramadome, said the film "is investigative documentary journalism at its finest and most urgent."

 Christopher Cross, writing for Asynchronous Media, said the documentary is "an infuriating and insightful dive into the lingering devastation of a single action" and "there’s a vitality to its investigation that demands to be seen."

 Paula Farmer, writing for CultureVulture, said, "The film’s style and approach, coupled with the disturbing, yet invaluable information, and shot in way that is richly layered and deeply engaging, make for a vital addition to environmental storytelling.
 “Out of Plain Sight” is a documentary worth seeking out."